-You are given at least 20 days per complete year (25 if over 50 or under 25 years old).
+You are given at least 20 days per complete year (25 days under 25 years old).
+If you are over 50 most employers also give 25 days.
 It is anticipated under Swiss law that you should take these holidays, including at least one 2 week block.
 If you do not take your full holiday entitlement the untaken days will be paid out to you in addition to your final salary.

-Your employer can ask you to take holiday at a given time if the entire department takes leave in a planned fashion (e.g. on a production line) but you need to be given a few months notice of this or told when you begin your contract.
+Your employer has the say as to when you take holidays.
+Although they are expected to give you as much flexibility as operationally possible, they can require you to take holiday at a given time if the entire department takes leave in a planned fashion (e.g. on a production line).
+However you need to be given a few months notice of this or told before you begin your contract.

 Sure, as long as your manager agrees.
 We will just deduct the holiday period from the salary.
 It is normal for any holiday taken during the probation period to be unpaid.